High-Intensity Stepping Training for Stroke Recovery

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is high-intensity exercise safe for stroke recovery?
+What prior data suggests that high-intensity training is safe for stroke recovery?

 Thomas G Hornby